An ag(e)ing hacker, Luca Saiu's blog

 Ideally a good Anki card should contain one piece of information, which is easy to check against an answer.
 Then of course one can wax philosophical about the meaning of “one piece of information”.

-With experience I now tend to predict much better which of these form will be “special”, as there are patterns to follow and justifications for these exceptions tied to how easy pronunciation is.
+This л1 example serves to illustrate the point, even if it may feel somewhat artificial as such irregular лs can in fact only appear in the first person singular.
+Of course with experience one learns to predict much better which of these forms will be “special”, as there are patterns to follow and justifications for these exceptions tied to how easy pronunciation is.
 If the exact rules are very complex some of these patterns are more easily acquired from repeated exposition to examples than studied.

 Still, as a programming-language specialist I cannot help remaining uneasy when I find myself unable to clearly articulate a certain rule.